 The moment when more custom landing pages are introduced, more archive views, custom post types or complex news sections come, things change drastically.

 For a more complex project, all components need to be inspected and categorized.
 Buttons, modals, notices, blocks of content, typography, colors.
 Everything needs to be unified.
-This means that the front-end developer needs to follow the style guide set from the designer carefully.
-Unfortunately, at times, there’s no style guide to begin with.
+This means that the front-end developer needs to follow the style guide set by the designer carefully.
+Unfortunately, at times, there’s no style guide, to begin with.

 Thanks to Sass (CSS on steroids) this becomes much easier.
 We are ignoring the CSS components that are becoming more and more popular in web apps as they have a slightly different use case.

 Each component can be separated and styled.
 Because of this, reusing it becomes much easier.
 And this is one of the most critical parts of a large website.
 Maintaining all of the components without causing a regression.

 The most common problem in junior front-end developers is over-complicating things.
 Writing too many styles.
 Repeating code and modifying it too much may cause regressions to appear all over the place.
 Defining good architecture from the start is paramount to success.
 And this is why a good style guide is important for large sites.

 A good style guide will keep track of all the elements.
 Let’s take an example:

 A news site with many different archive pages.
 Each one of those archive pages looks different from the rest, but what they have in common is the component structure.

 They always use the same five types of components but in different places.
 Yes, some might be a different shade of the primary color or with less white space in various places.
 They can even show more or fewer news items in them.
 But they have the same elements inside.